Submissions

 Dissertation, thesis or paper

-Online resources should follow the same format as print resources as much as possible but with the addition of the URL.
-All online sources should be cited in the text (author, date) and also listed in an endnote rather than the bibliography.
+Online sources should follow the same format as print sources as much as possible but with the addition of the URL.
+All online sources should be cited in the text (author, date) and listed in an endnote rather than the bibliography.
 Date of access (month and year) should be indicated.

 DOI reference

-If a publication has a DOI number/link, please include this at the end of the reference.
+If a publication has a DOI number, please include this at the end of the reference.

 Privacy Statement